AhmetZamanis/KaggleStoreSales/ReportPart1.md

 the [Kaggle Store Sales - Time Series Forecasting](https://www.kaggle.com/competitions/store-sales-time-series-forecasting) competition.
 The data consists of daily sales data for an Ecuadorian supermarket chain between 2013 and 2017.
-This is Part 1 of the analysis, which will focus only on forecasting the daily national sales of the chain, across all stores and categories.
-In Part 2, we will forecast the sales in each category - store combination as required by the competition, and attempt various hierarchical reconciliation techniques.
+This is part 1 of the analysis, which will focus only on forecasting the daily national sales of the chain, aggregated across all stores and categories.
+In part 2, we will forecast the sales in each category - store combination as required by the competition, and apply hierarchical reconciliation methods.

 The main information source used extensively for this analysis is the textbook [Forecasting: Principles and Practice](https://otexts.com/fpp3/), written by Rob J. Hyndman and George Athanasopoulos.
 The book is the most complete source on time series analysis & forecasting I could find.
-It uses R and the [tidyverts](https://tidyverts.org/) libraries in its example code.
+It uses R and the [tidyverts](https://tidyverts.org/) libraries for its examples, which have the best time series analysis workflow among the R libraries I’ve tried.

 ## Data preparation

 The data is split into several .csv files. **train.csv** and **test.csv** are the main datasets, consisting of daily sales data.
-The training data ranges from 01-01-2013 to 15-08-2017, and the testing data consists of the following 15 days, in August 2017.
-We won’t do a competition submission in Part 1, so we won’t load the testing data.
+The training data ranges from 01-01-2013 to 15-08-2017, and the testing data consists of the following 15 days in August 2017.
+We won’t do a competition submission in part 1, so we won’t work on the testing data.

 ``` python
 print(df_train.head(5))